The Future of Work: How easy is Hybrid Working?

 Simon Adams

-Simon Adams Operations Director
+Simon Adams Principal Consultant

-Simon is responsible for the day to day running of the consultancy practice.
 Simon brings consultancy experience in leading the prioritisation and management of large change portfolios across IT, business and third-party suppliers.
 Simon is an excellent communicator, often involved in working with the executive teams, but is equally comfortable driving engagement at all levels.
 Simon’s passion at work is in driving change and the adoption of digital culture, tools, and ways of working.
 Having advised and led pre-sales due diligence and post-M&A integration, he brings first-hand experience of successfully creating a culture of high performance and engagement that is progressive in the adopted ways of working.